RajanChettri/happybase/README.rst

 ..
 If you're reading this from the README.rst file in a source tree, you can generate the HTML documentation by running "make doc" and browsing to doc/build/html/index.html to see the result.

+..
+This is the change done by me
+.. i think this is going to improve performance and add various features.
+.. some other features added here

+.. some more features